Suspect in baseball field shooting ranted against Trump on social media

 "He was a regular-looking guy that kind of gave you a sense of the creeps, but you can't really put your finger on it," said Christina Shrimshaw, 27, who served him a handful of times but never remembered him discussing politics.
 "He would talk about very mundane things, like golf.
 He was big into watching the Golf Channel."

-A neighbor in Belleville, William Schaumleffel, recalled how in March he heard gunshots and saw Hodgkinson shooting with a long gun toward woods across a corn field from his yard.
+A neighbour in Belleville, William Schaumleffel, recalled how in March he heard gunshots and saw Hodgkinson shooting with a long gun towards woods across a corn field from his yard.

 "I yelled at him: 'Hey, stop shooting over there.
 There are houses over there,'" Schaumleffel said.
 Hodgkinson did not stop, he added, so he filed a report with the sheriff's office.

-Hodgkinson's criminal history included a 2006 arrest on battery charges that were later dismissed, as well as multiple traffic violations, according to state records that identified him as a 5-foot, 6-inch (1.67m) man weighing 190 pounds (86kg), with brown eyes.
+Hodgkinson's criminal history included a 2006 arrest on battery charges that were later dismissed, as well as multiple traffic violations, according to state records that identified him as a 5-foot, 6-inch (1.67-metre) man weighing 190 pounds (86 kg), with brown eyes.
 Most of the infractions were ultimately dropped.

-Hodgkinson had been licensed as a home inspector and real estate appraiser, but did not renew his home inspector license after it expired last year, state records showed.
-His license to appraise real estate expired in 1997.
+Hodgkinson had been licensed as a home inspector and real estate appraiser, but did not renew his home inspector licence after it expired last year, state records showed.
+His licence to appraise real estate expired in 1997.

 According to Facebook, Hodgkinson went to Belleville Township High School West and studied flight training at Southwestern Illinois College.